Protecting The Interests Of South Dakota Car Accident Victims

-If you or anyone else has been injured, seeking medical care is the highest priority.
+If you or anyone else has been injured, seeking health care is the highest priority.
 Call 911 or ask someone else at the scene to do so.
 Here are other steps to take, if your injuries allow you to do so:

 - Move everyone off the road and out of traffic

 - Contact the police and report the accident (this step is only necessary if you didn’t already call for emergency health care services)

 - As you wait for help to arrive, take pictures of the accident scene and/or jot down notes.
 Document anything that may be considered evidence later, including skid marks on the road, vehicle damage, accident location, license plates, etc. Do not forget to take pictures of yourself, specifically areas that have been injured.
 This should be done after the accident and throughout your recover.

 - Exchange insurance and contact information with the other driver

 - Look for witnesses to the crash and ask for their contact information